ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 ```

 First we remove the data.txt file, later we will fix that and uses another specific file for testing,
-After we set some repeated with diferent values, this will create a file wit this data
+After we set some repeated keys with diferent values, this will create a file with this data

 ```
 key1 value1